ionic-team/capacitor-plugins/push-notifications/README.md

 Register the app to receive push notifications.

 This method will trigger the `'registration'` event with the push token or `'registrationError'` if there was a problem.
-It does prompt the user for notification permissions, use `requestPermissions()` first.
+It does not prompt the user for notification permissions, use `requestPermissions()` first.

 **Since:** 1.0.0